-Our Innovation Strategy was originally produced as part of the RIIO-ED1 business plan and has since been reviewed, updated and re-issued annually to reflect changing external factors, business priorities and to incorporate learning from the previous 12 months.
+Our Innovation Strategy was originally produced as part of the RIIO-ED1 Business Plan and has since been reviewed. updated and re-issued annually to reflect changing external factors, business priorities and to incorporate learning from the previous 12 months.
 The document applies to all four WPD distribution licences of West Midlands, East Midlands, South Wales and South West.

 The Innovation Strategy looks at the long term development of our distribution assets, network operations and customer service caused by changing system and customer needs.
 The Strategy looks through to 2035, yet naturally provides more detail on the shorter term priorities, requirements and proposed initiatives.
-This Strategy also sets out our key priorities and challenges during the remainder of RIIO-ED1 and our preparations for the RIIO-ED2 period.
+This strategy also sets out our key priorities and challenges during the remainder of RIIO-ED1 and our plans for the RIIO-ED2 period.

 Innovation is the process of having new ideas, developing them into practical solutions and trialling them to investigate their effectiveness.
 It will provide more flexible solutions that are better, cheaper or quicker than the current ways of doing things.
-The RIIO-ED1 Network Innovation Incentives and the UK's Net Zero targets have and will continue to bring huge change and significant opportunities to innovate.
+The RIIO-ED1 Network Innovation Incentives and the UK's net zero targets have and will continue to bring huge change and significant opportunities to innovate.
 Innovation does not have to be on a large scale; sometimes improvements can be achieved through evolutionary change, involving incremental improvement to existing methods.

 We rely on innovation to maintain our position as a frontier performer in network performance and customer service.
-Innovation is targeted at all of the key outputs safety, cost efficiency, customer service, reliability and environment.
+Innovation is targeted at all of the key outputs; safety, cost efficiency, customer service, reliability and environment.
 In the past innovation has proved beneficial by allowing us to continually improve in these areas.
 Future innovation will allow us to continue these improvements and will also help us to address the challenges brought about by the low carbon transition.

 Our innovation project portfolio has enabled us to deliver significant learning to the wider business as well as other network operators.
-We have delivered more than 120 innovation projects over the previous and current price control periods, which have enabled significant changes in how we operate our business, providing benefits to customers.